Ria424/developers-animatesdk-docs/Document_object/Document160.md

 #### Parameters

-**distanceToMove** A pair of floating-point values that specify the *x* and *y* coordinate values by which the method moves the selection.
-For example, passing ({x:1,y:2}) specifies a location one pixel to the right and two pixels down from the current location.
+**distanceToMove** `Point`, A pair of floating-point values that specify the *x* and *y* coordinate values by which the method moves the selection.
+For example, passing ({x: 1, y: 2}) specifies a location one pixel to the right and two pixels down from the current location.

 #### Returns